-The MRS has four separate IFUs (channels 1 through 4), each covering a separate wavelength range between 4.9 and 28.8 μm.
-All four channels are observed simultaneously, but each exposure can only cover one-third of the available wavelength range in a single configuration.
-For complete spectral coverage, three different spectral settings must be observed; SHORT (A), MEDIUM (B), and LONG (C).
-Therefore, there are 12 different wavelength bands, increasing in wavelength from "1A" to "4C."
-These settings are summarized in Table 1 and Figure 2.
+The MRS has 4 separate IFUs (channels 1 through 4), each covering a separate wavelength range between 4.9 and 28.3 μm.
+All 4 channels are observed simultaneously, but each exposure can only cover one-third of the available wavelength range of each channel in a single configuration.
+A single MRS exposure thus covers 4 discontinuous wavelength intervals (the first, middle, or last thirds of each channel); for complete spectral coverage, 3 different grating settings must be observed; SHORT (A), MEDIUM (B), and LONG (C).
+Combining the 4 channels and 3 grating settings there are thus 12 different wavelength bands, increasing in wavelength from "1A" to "4C."
+These bands are summarized in Table 1 and Figure 2.

-The spectral resolving power changes between each MRS band, and also varies spatially across the field of view as indicated by Figure 3.
+The spectral resolving power changes between each MRS band, and ranges from (λ/Δλ) ~3,000 at 5 μm to ~1,500 at 28 μm as indicated by Figure 3.